Napa Valley California, USA Travel Guide

 The Mayacamas Mountains hold parks with panoramic views and trails.

-Drive coastal roads or river valleys for breathtaking views.
+Drive coastal roads or the valley of the rivers for breathtaking views.

 Extend your cultural exploration beyond Napa Valley to nearby historical sites and charming rural villages.